danxmoran/snake/README.md

 * Conditional branching with `if`-`else`
 * Local variable bindings with `let` (lexical scope)
 * Simple typechecking, with Hindley-Milner type inference and support for explicit annotations
-* Tail-call elimination for recursion and mutual recursion
+* Tail-call elimination
+* Recursive and mutually-recursive lambda definitions
 * Semispace gargage collection using Cheney's algorithm
 * Simple optimizations:
     * Constant folding
     * Common subexpression elimination
     * Dead assignment elimination

-See [`test.ml`](test.ml) for examples, along with examples of error-handling.
+See [`test.ml`](test.ml) for examples, along with examples of error-flagging.

 ## Setting up